Monday, November 22, 2021

 I have fooled around with pancake and waffle mixes before.
 It is so easy to add flavorings that ramp things up.

-For the next batch, I added a bit of vanilla extract and just a bit of almond flavoring.
+For the next batch, I added a bit of authentic vanilla extract and just a bit of almond flavoring.
 Kaboom!
 With maple syrup, it was wonderful combination.

 But then I upped it.
 I add the blueberries and I was in pancake heaven!
 There is no going back!
 They were sublime and absolutely delicious with each little bit of blueberry explosion.
 Later, I added some lemon zest.
 Delicious.
 Complex yet so simple.